gjsify/esbuild-plugin-deno-loader/README.md

 # @gjsify/esbuild-plugin-deno-loader

-Deno module resolution for `esbuild`.
+Deno module resolution for `esbuild` for Node.js.

+This fork makes the plugin executable in Node.js, while the [original plugin](https://github.com/lucacasonato/esbuild_deno_loader) is used in Deno.

 ## Example